Dre Campbell Farm

 8. Sluggo Plus

-This commercial product contains Spinosad, a naturally occurring soil bacterium that controls pill bugs, slugs, sowbugs, earwigs, snails, and other pests.
+This product contains spinosad, an organic insecticide that controls some pests.
+It targets pill bugs, slugs, sowbugs, earwigs, and snails.

 Sluggo also contains iron phosphates that disrupt the feeding patterns of some garden pests, leading to starvation and death.
 It is considered an organic method of pest control.

-Manufacturers advise not using it more than three times in a month and not within three days of harvesting any infected edible plants.
+However, manufacturers advise not using it more than three times a month and not within three days of harvesting any infected edible plants.
 Also, apply in the evening for safety and effectiveness.

-You can also use it along with a slug saloon container for indoor and greenhouse problem areas.
+You can also use it with a slug saloon container for indoor and greenhouse problem areas.

 9. Essentria IC-3

-This product is a combination of essential oils, including rosemary, peppermint, and geraniol.
+This product combines essential oils, including rosemary, peppermint, and geraniol.
 It has a quick-action knockdown effect on flying insects like horse flies and mosquitoes and a long-term residual effect on crawling pests.

 Essentria is powerful, but it is natural and safe to use in the home, in schools, and in public places.